Somerset-East Reformed Church (NGK): First church building

 The congregation may have enlisted a pastor during its first year of operation, but it would be very long before it could secure its own church building.
 The magistrate had a good plan and the governor submitted and even sketched a plot of the building, but Count Bathurst continued to assert there were insufficient funds for the project.

 Meanwhile, the congregation worshiped in one of the old government buildings on Somerset Farm.
 Somerset Farm was a gentleman's farm built by Lord Somerset in 1815, both to supply local colonial troops and to grow tobacco for export.
 It lay on a strip of land at the foot of the beautiful Boschberg Mountains, which had been purchased by the Governor Joachim van Plettenberg from its first owner, the aforementioned Willem Prinsloo.

 Later, Somerset Farm was divided into two tenant farms for two farmers, Louis Trichardt and Mr. Bester.
 In 1833, Trichardt was the first Voortrekker to risk leaving the boundaries of the Colony.
 His tobacco farming was so successful that it came to the attention of the Governor, who then expropriated it for R200 (£165).
 The Governor hired a talented botanist, Dr. Mackrill, but tobacco cultivation was a failure under them.
 As sustenance for the troops, however, the farm was a success, especially under Robert Hart, Mackrill's successor since 1817.
 Granaries were built and cattle raised for export when needed.

 The foundation developed as a store as well as a gentleman farm.
-Many people of all races were employed there, and in 1821, the Rev. William Shaw of the Wesleyan Church began preaching there; later, he would built a church there, continued by the missionary Revs.
+Many people of all races were employed there, and in 1821, the Rev. William Shaw of the Wesleyan Church began preaching there; later, he would build a church there, continued by the missionary Revs.
 Stephen Kay and John Ayliff.
 This church was eventually transformed into a parsonage for the NGK church.

 Later, the Governor granted permission to the congregation to worship in the old Drostdy.
 Apparently, the congregation was under the misconception that they would gain special treatment from Lord Somerset as the town's namesake.
 They constantly hounded him and his council for advice given that the church was a State Church and nothing could be done without their permission.
 The low treasury excuse continued to be used, however.
 The church council itself sought donations from the Colonial Secretary, Governor, Lieutenant Governor, and other high-ranking officials, but the record shows no contributions from them.
 Therefore, the congregation learned that they had to help themselves.